 It was well into spring before she bumped into a former farmhand her uncle had once hired for a harvest years ago.
-His name was Mox and he had been morose when he was let go.
+His name was Mox.
+He had been morose when he was let go from the farm.
 Carlone remembered her aunt had taken issue with him for going into her kitchen for a drink of water when their outdoor pump was broken.
-Carlone nearly hid when she saw him, worried he would have hard feelings against her over the matter.
+Carlone nearly hid when she saw him, worried he would have hard feelings against her over the matter despite years passing between the event.
 Looking for a table to crawl under during mealtime, Carlone was stuck in plain sight when Mox walked up to her.
 He put his hand on her back with a big thud, causing her to have to balance herself against being knocked forward.
 "Little Carlone!
 I remember you.
 I see your aunt put you out to pasture too.
 Good to see you, my girl."
 Carlone was relieved that her aunt's inability to garner personal relationships was beneficial to her after all.
 They caught up for a little.
 Mox had been working odd jobs while moving closer to the coast until one day he stumbled into working at the quarry out of coincidence.
 Carlone decided not to tell him about the fever that had ravaged her family's farm, but said that her mother had died and she had no place to go after.
 "I believe it.
 That aunt of yours had a heart of stone.
 It's probably for the best you hightailed it out of there."
 Carlone agreed with him.
 They parted ways but saw one another here and there.
 Mox had mentioned that he was going to go back north to the farms when the planting season began again.
-He offered to take her too if she would like to go along with him and some of the other seasonal workers.
+He offered to take her too if she would like to go along with him along with some of the other seasonal workers.
 As Mox put it, "The quarry will always be here, but it can break the back if you don't take some time away from it."

 It was not until she was in her late teens that she was faced with Viktor's company once more.
 He was assigned to work next to her after another quarry worker dropped a boulder on his foot, breaking his toes.
 Carlone felt sympathy for Viktor, knowing it was an injury that could have happened to anyone.
 Viktor trying to remain humble would always talk about how it could have been worse, but that did not camouflage his grimace when he tried putting his weight on it.
 It was a few days before Carlone could take not it anymore and she asked the prideful Viktor if he would like her to take him back to the inn to visit his family.
 Viktor though confided in her that Buloke had gotten married recently and he would feel lesser if he went home so soon from the quarry.
 Carlone taking this as her opportunity to make right on two fronts asked if he would go with her to the farm she was from.
 It was only after he had accepted that she realized that she may never be able to return to the quarry again if the word got out that she had survived the fever.
 However, before she could rescind her offer, Viktor already cashed out his earnings which were recorded and held by the quarry's clerk office.
 Carlone could have made up a story to get herself out of this, yet there was a point that she had reached in herself in which she found she was no longer getting stronger, but simply more tired.
 This change was a feeling of being worn down, something she remembered Mox had warned her about.
 When Viktor limped back to her she sighed in knowing it was time to go back, she had to set many things right.
 Carlone had debts to pay, none of them monetary.